So you’re in the market for some new wooden shipping crates but you want to make sure to pick the best supplier.

-So when that box company is telling you all about how their boxes are made-to-order... know that every box company should be doing that.
+So when that crating company is telling you all about how their boxes are made-to-order...
+Know that every box company should be doing that.

-Most crating companies provide on-site packaging services.
+Most crating companies provide on-site packing services.
 All you need to know is

 1) "What's your hourly rate?"

 Most wood crate companies brag about their "high quality"... but are they really gonna say that they make sub-par boxes?
 We think not.

 Ask them to put their money where their mouth is and request a first article and a copy of their Quality Assurance Manual.